Nature Walk Benefits for Beginners

 • Better focus

-• More of a feeling of peace
+• Greater sense of peace

 5. Nature Walks Could Promote Other Healthy Behaviors